couldbejake/theDoorbellThatCould/README.md

 # theDoorbellThatCould
-Doorbell notifications with webcam images, daily doorbell gallery and configurable randomized notification texts.
+Doorbell image notifications, daily doorbell gallery and configurable randomized notification texts.

 Create your own retro-fitted £30 ringing doorbell using a Raspberry Pi and an old webcam.